adwait-ai/mcp_data_gov_in/learning_mcp.md

 ### Client-Side Filtering

-The project implements client-side filtering for better user experience:
+The project implements comprehensive client-side filtering for better user experience.
+The MCP server always downloads the complete dataset (up to the API's maximum limit) before applying filters to ensure no relevant records are missed:

 ```python
 def filter_dataset_records(data: Dict[str, Any], column_filters: Optional[Dict[str, str]] = None) -> Dict[str, Any]: